Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Hilbert Space R 2 -Calculus and Proofs

 Furthermore, we can treat the constant $1$ as an additional covariate; it is easy to check that the relationship

 holds in this case.
-Hence, centring random variables is equivalent to partialing out the effect of the constant, and thus always observed, covariate.
-As our focus lies on the explanatory capability of the non-constant covariates, we always partial out 1 or equivalently centre the observed variables.
-The same arguments also apply to the empirical $R^2$-value and centring the samples.
+Hence, centering random variables is equivalent to partialing out the effect of the constant, and thus always observed, covariate.
+As our focus lies on the explanatory capability of the non-constant covariates, we always partial out 1 or equivalently center the observed variables.
+The same arguments also apply to the empirical $R^2$-value and centering the samples.